More at rubyonrails.org:

 end

-All validations inside of the with_options block will have automatically passed the condition if: :is_admin?
+All validations inside of the with_options block will automatically have if: :is_admin? merged into its options.

 On the other hand, when multiple conditions define whether or not a validation should happen, an Array can be used.
 Moreover, you can apply both :if and :unless to the same validation.